What is the International Atomic Energy Agency (IAEA)?

 - The state submits its SSAC report to the IAEA declaring relevant nuclear materials and facilities

-- IAEA inspectors collect information and samples at the site and confirm the physical inventories of any nuclear material.
+- IAEA inspectors collect information and samples at the site and confirm the physical inventories of nuclear material.
 They also examine facility design, facility operating records, and facility operations

 - IAEA inspectors return to collect surveillance videotapes and check seals on a regular basis.
 They also use remote monitoring systems, which transmit safeguards data to off-site locations for collection and analysis